championjeyson/agb-prediction/README.md

 ### 📦 Large Files

 Model weights and sample images are stored via **Git LFS**.
 Install it before cloning the repository:

 ```bash
 git lfs install
 ```

 If missing, the large files (e.g., model weights) won’t be downloaded.
-You can alternatively fetch the pretrained model from the If missing, the large files (e.g., model weights) won’t be downloaded.

 You can alternatively fetch the pretrained model from the [original ETH Zürich repository](https://libdrive.ethz.ch/index.php/s/VPio6i5UlXTgir0?path=%2Fpretrained_weights).
 The "nico" architecture weights are required.

 ### Git Installation